N11K6/Speech_DeNoiser_AE/README.md

 ![alt text](https://github.com/N11K6/Speech_DeNoiser_AE/blob/main/images/autoencoder_schem.png?raw=true)

-It should be noted, that although more complex autoencoder architectures were tested, including Dense layer latent space representaions and a Variational Autoencoder, the minimalistic architecture above proved to be more efficient given the small size of the dataset [2], and the relatively simple separation task.
+It should be noted, that although more complex autoencoder architectures were tested, including Dense layer latent space representations, the minimalistic architecture above proved to be more efficient given the small size of the dataset [2], and the relatively basic separation task.

 ## Results